 Challenges and difficulties related to sexual and/or gender identity i.e., being lesbian, gay, bisexual, trans or queer (LGBTQ+).

 Perhaps you feel shame (a deep sense of unease) around your sexuality or gender identity.
 Maybe you are drinking or taking drugs more often than you would like to admit to others.
 Or perhaps you are worried about your sexual behaviour, or using drink/drugs to have sex.

 If this sounds familiar, then we can discuss these things together in confidence and without fear of judgement.

 - Weekly 50 minute sessions - £75 per session

-Ask about availability and payment options during your free consultation.
+Ask about availability and payment options during your free 15-minute consultation.

 Concessions offered for

-Both central London venues are warm, comfortable surroundings and are within a short walking distance from their respective tube stations.
+My central London venue is clean & comfortable surroundings, and within a short walking distance from London Bridge tube/train stations.

-There is a lift in my London Bridge location, however if you have mobility issues let me know prior to our initial consultation and I'll accommodate your needs as best I can.
+There is a lift at my London Bridge location, however if you have mobility issues let me know prior to our face-to-face session and I'll accommodate your needs as best I can.